rishiagrawal089/7-Days_Of_ReactJS/Day_6_Of_Learning/Day_6_Of_Learning.md

 ### useSearchParam()
 - The useSearchParams hook is used to read and modify the query string in the URL for the current location.
-- Like React's own useState hook, useSearchParams returns an array of two values: the current location's search params and a function that may be used to update them
+- Like React's own useState hook, useSearchParams returns an array of two values: the current location's search params and a function that may be used to update them.

 ```bash
 export default function SearchBar() {